Where One Life Ends...

 looked up to the muffled thud of the captain’s footsteps.

 “Is that the last of it?
 Good, finish here and then prep the fuel cells.
 Have her ready to depart the moment I give the word.
-Senior Dioli, fetch the woman.”
+Senior Dioli, please fetch our guest.”
 She could follow his steps as they made their way across the ceiling, losing them once he ascended the stairs.
 Not long after, the machinery started up again, though now it was more concentrated and accompanied by the sound of hurried hands running to their stations.

 Kala stood.
 Pushing away from the door, she straightened her uniform and stood at attention, awaiting the man who would come to retrieve her.
 A moment later, a pirate came into view, emerging from the shadows as he drew nearer in the 'lantern' light.

 Kala studied him, the same jigsaw-faced alien she'd encountered before.
 This time, Kala stood strong; her arms folded behind her, her legs braced.
 She sized him up like an opponent in combat; determined, in the very least, to show that she was not afraid.